 I was born in Montana, raised in the mountains of Colorado and found my true home in Lake Tahoe, California.
 Mountains are in my soul — a place where I’ll always feel at home.

-My love of travel began on my first trip abroad in 1998.
+My love of travel began on my first trip to Europe in 1997.
 My father and I went to Paris.
 We looked at the art, ate so many pastries and ran around in the winter weather in disbelief that we were in such a magnificent city.

 In 1999, I took a road less traveled and went to Peru to trek to Machu Picchu.
 It was my first trip to a developing country.
 I was astonished that people who seemed to have so little could be so happy.
 Returning to the U.S. after this trip resulted in a major epiphany about my random fortune of having been born in what’s often regarded as the richest, most powerful country in the world.
 I began to question my definition of happiness in the context of the world, rather than within the standards and measurements of the lifestyle I knew in the U.S. Had I not traveled outside the U.S., I would not have evaluated my life from this new perspective so I regard this trip as a major turning point in my life.
 It lit the fire.
 It left me with a lot of questions about the world outside my own and I haven’t stopped traveling since.